OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 #### Secondary Chart
 1. Current seasons observed data as a percent of the historical median (dotted blue)
-2. Forecast median as a percent of the the historical median (dashed purple)
+2. Forecast median as a percent of the historical median (dashed purple)

 #### Tertiary Chart
 1. Residuals (Forecast Median - Obsereved)